Xbox says Apple's new EU App Store rules are 'a step in the wrong direction'

 Apple clearly faces steep opposition to its proposed App Store policies in the EU.
 Speaking to Reuters, EU industry chief Thierry Breton spoke about Apple’s move: “If the proposed solutions are not good enough, we will not hesitate to take strong action.”

-It’s important to note that none of these changes are coming to Canada or the U.S. Apple’s new App Store policy is strictly designed to comply with the EU’s Digital Market Act.
+It’s important to note that none of these changes are coming to Canada or the U.S. Apple’s new App Store policy is strictly designed to comply with the EU’s DMA.
 However, Apple is adding new options for game streaming services, potentially like Xbox Cloud Gaming, to offer a single app on the App Store capable of streaming all the games in its respective catalogue.

 Apple will also allow developers in the U.S. to offer alternate payment methods, but the Cupertino-based company is still taking a 27 percent cut.
 It’s unclear if this will affect the Canadian App Store.